shwetank/extension-docs/tut_sd_extensions.md

 ## Specifying it in the manifest

 The first thing to do is to specify in the manifest that you want the extension to be a Speed Dial extension.
-First you'll need to mention "speeddial" in the "permissions" feild.
+First you'll need to mention "speeddial" in the "permissions" field.
 You also need to mention the Speed Dial page, which will also act as your background page.
 Another thing to note is that Speed Dial extensions, do *not* have permission to create other UI elements like a button or a popup etc.

-There is also a "speeddial" feild in which you need to specify the title of the Speed Dial and the URL to which it will point to, like so:
+There is also a "speeddial" field in which you need to specify the title of the Speed Dial and the URL to which it will point to, like so:

 <pre class="prettyprint">{
   "name": "Speed Dial Extension",